 - Reducing the app title to 30 characters (instead of 50)

-- Refusing popular keywords such as “best, “free”, “top”, “new” same as for CTAs such as “download now”
+- Refusing popular keywords such as “best, “free”, “top”, and “new” same as for CTAs such as “download now”

-The keyword “chats” remained relatively stable on position 2 in Germany.
+The keyword “chats” remained relatively stable in position 2 in Germany.
 Yet we could observe more fluctuations in the period before the policy change.
 Hence it seems the guidelines haven’t had any real impact on this keyword.

 Learn more about impact factors on rankings in Google Play.

 Another interesting example, as part of our analysis, is the app “Thirty One”.
 They reduced the length of their app title in the Netherlands about two weeks after Google enforced the new policies.
 You can easily see these metadata changes for any app on the app timeline in the App Radar ASO tool.

 However, after they reduced the app title to 30 characters it seems that Google started adapting to the change which resulted in bigger drops.
 Based on other analyses, we expect the ranking to go up again after some stabilization time.